coleifer/peewee/docs/peewee/quickstart.rst

     Kitty Bob
     Mittens Jr Herb

 There is a big problem with the previous query: because we are accessing ``pet.owner.name`` and we did not select this value in our original query, peewee will have to perform an additional query to retrieve the pet's owner.
-This behavior is referred to as :ref:`N+1 <cookbook_nplusone>` and it should generally be avoided.
+This behavior is referred to as :ref:`N+1 <nplusone>` and it should generally be avoided.

-We can avoid the extra queries by selecting both ``Pet`` and ``Person``, and adding a *join*.
+We can avoid the extra queries by selecting both *Pet* and *Person*, and adding a *join*.

 .. code-block:: pycon